TzuChieh/Photon-v2/Main/RenderTest/README.md

 > python ./RenderTest/run_and_report.py -n 20

+## Run Specified Tests Only

+You can use the keyword expressions provided by pytest.
+For example, to run `test_fullscreen_unit_radiance`, you can use

+> python ./RenderTest/run_and_report.py -k unit_radiance

 ## Writing New Tests

 If you do not follow the pattern of existing tests, please keep in mind that the tests can run in parallel (e.g., using `xdist`).
 All tests must be written in a thread-safe and process-safe way.